 What kind of an impact has lower commodity prices had on oil producers?
 Keep a particularly close eye on refiners.
 The crack spread has narrowed dramatically in the back half of the quarter, so the performance gap between downstream and integrateds and upstream producers may narrow.
 Also the summer selloff in oil could spark another round of layoffs.
 Lower oil prices could benefit oil consumers like airlines.

-Miners results may indicate if the recent dire predictions about the sector as seen in Glencore’s wild swing
+Miners results may indicate if the recent dire predictions about the sector as seen in Glencore’s wild swings

 USD has levelled off but could still have an impact on earnings.